getporter/skeletor/README.md

 * build
 * schema
-* verison
+* version
 * install
 * upgrade
+* invoke
-* delete
+* uninstall

-Each of these command implementations have a corresponding Mixin implemention in the `pkg/skeletor` directory.
+Each of these command implementations have a corresponding Mixin implementation in the `pkg/skeletor` directory.
 Each of the commands above is wired into an empty implementation in `pkg/skeletor` that needs to be completed.
 In order to build a new Mixin, you need to complete these implementations with the relevant technology.
 For example, to build a [Cloud Formation](https://aws.amazon.com/cloudformation/) mixin, you might implement the methods in `pkg/skeletor` using the [AWS Go SDK](https://docs.aws.amazon.com/sdk-for-go/api/service/cloudformation/).

 ## Provided capabilities